 Nile Tilapia reach maturity after five to seven months at roughly 1-2 pounds, Nile Tilapia thrive in waters around 80 degrees and begin to reproduce when temperatures drop to about 75 degrees.
 Nile Tilapia can be raised in various ways, including ponds and in pristine lakes – about 70% of the Fresh Tilapia eaten in the USA is all natural and lake-grown.

 The method by which Tilapia are raised and what they are fed directly effects the fish’s taste and texture.
 That said, we always recommend Fresh lake-grown Tilapia from Honduras or Mexico – these two countries produce 70% of all Fresh Tilapia eaten in the USA and do not use antibiotics or chemicals.
-Frozen Tilapia from Indonesia and Mexico are grown the in the same sustainable manner and are also highly recommended (available at Costco and Giant Eagle).
+Frozen Tilapia from Indonesia and Mexico are grown the in the same responsible manner and are also highly recommended (available at Costco and Giant Eagle).

-Nile Tilapia is among the most sustainability farmed fish you can buy and is widely available grocery stores and restaurants across the America stores like Costco, Kroger, HEB, Sprouts, Red Lobster, Bonefish Grill, Rubios and many others.
+Nile Tilapia is among the most responsibly farmed fish you can buy and is widely available grocery stores and restaurants across the America stores like Costco, Kroger, HEB, Sprouts, Red Lobster, Bonefish Grill, Rubios and many others.

 With origins in Northern Africa and the Middle East, Blue Tilapia, which is often blue-gray with a pink-white belly, can be found in abundance in Florida’s lakes, rivers and streams.
 The adaptability of this species means that it can also live in saltwater, although it thrives in freshwater.